Webull Corporation research snapshot

 Munger risk inversion

-The thesis fails if: (1) US regulators ban or restrict PFOF, eliminating 53% of revenue; (2) state or federal action limits Webull's access to US customers over China data-security concerns; (3) the company cannot reach profitability before cash runs out; (4) a user exodus follows a negative regulatory headline.
+The thesis fails if: (1) US regulators ban or restrict PFOF, which generated 53.3% of 2025 revenue; (2) state or federal action limits Webull US customer access over China data-security concerns; (3) revenue growth stalls while marketing spend stays high, squeezing adjusted margins; or (4) a negative headline triggers a user exodus.
+The 47% one-year decline shows these paths are not hypothetical.

 Management assessment